 Does it make sense to save every month or just once at the start of the year?
 To answer this question, let’s look at the math.

-First, the minimum amount to begin saving is ₱500.
-Let’s assume that you’re going to contribute either ₱500 monthly or ₱6,000 every year.
-These will be used in making the forecast.
+The minimum amount to begin saving is ₱500 so let’s assume that you’re going to contribute either ₱500 monthly or ₱6,000 every year.

 As you can see, saving annually gives you better gains than saving monthly in the long run.
 Even when in both situations, your total saving is technically the same (₱30,000).